mcr/danish-bof/charter.md

 Future work may include using client identifiers for other tasks including object security, or authenticating to other protocol services.
-The DANISH working group will take care to ensure a potential path for interoperability, enabling potential future work.
+The DANISH working group will take care to ensure a potential path for interoperability, enabling these potential future directions.

 ## Deliverables: